THE BRAIN – BIOCHEMICAL BACKGROUND

 - The memory of the wonderful experience causes us to take the drug again in order to get the same reward.

-- We soon forget about the ”natural” ways to get reward, as it is harder and takes longer.
+- We soon forget about the natural ways to get rewards, as it is harder and takes longer.
 It’s like making a shortcut in a forest: the bigger the trail, the easier it will be to find.
-At the same time, old trails get overgrown when they are not used anymore, and eventually they are not seen at all.
+At the same time, old trails get overgrown when they are not used anymore, and eventually, they are not seen at all.

 - The brain adapts to the strong stimulus by making the receptors less sensitive to the stimuli, which means that higher doses are constantly required to achieve the same effect.
 The body then needs to create new dopamine receptors to respond to the overdose.
 At some point, there are receptors left open, and when dopamine is not recycled as much as before, they interpret it as a lack of dopamine, and this gives a lot of unpleasant symptoms.